-Deploy to Virtual Machine
+Deploying to Virtual Machine

-To deploy a target root file system image to a virtual machine image which can be booted in a virtual machine, click on the Virtual Machine button.
+To deploy a target system image to a virtual machine image which can be booted in a virtual machine, click on the Virtual Machine button.
 This will display the Deploy to Virtual Machine page, as shown in the following figure.

-Figure 1-61 Deploy to Virtual Machine Page
+Figure 1-80 Deploy to Virtual Machines Page

-The Deploy to Virtual Machine Page defaults to the Make a virtual machine disk image radio button selection.
-In this mode, pressing the Make Image button will simply create a virtual machine image file from the session's root file system image.
+The Deploy to Virtual Machines Page defaults to the CREATE VM tab.
+In this mode, pressing the Make VM Image button will simply create a virtual machine image file from the session's target system image.
 The name and location of the virtual machine image file created can be customized using the Directory and File Name text fields, and the directory Browse button.